NourAlPha/Explorer-s-Quest/README.md

 Explorer's Quest is a 3D running game that consists of 2 different levels developed using Opengl/glut C++.

 ## Main menu
-Select one of the options using arrow keysز
+Select one of the options using arrow keys.

 ## Game Levels
 ### Level 1